2023 NCAA Tournament Bracket Based Using KenPom Ratings

 The 2022-2023 college basketball season is underway.
 Conference races are important, and polls are fun, but everything about the college basketball season points to the NCAA Tournament.
 While the Selection Committee will not pick the bracket until the middle of March, teams are already beginning to position themselves for selection.

 One of the best-advanced analytics tools to determine the quality of a team was created by statistician Ken Pomeroy.
-His “KenPom” rankings use several factors to come up with an overall adjusted efficiency metric, and teams are placed into order from 1-363.
+His “KenPom” rankings use several factors to develop an overall adjusted efficiency metric, and teams are placed into order from 1-363.

 This recurring weekly article will show you what the NCAA Tournament field would look like if selected solely by the KenPom rankings.
 There are 32 conference champions (the highest-ranked team in KenPom in each league) and 36 at-large selections.